sagemathinc/sbir2015/description.md

 at University of Puget sound for over 37 years, and supervised 31 undergraduate research projects.

-Jon Lee is a Junior undergraduate computer science major at University of Washington.
+Jon Lee is an undergraduate computer science major at University of Washington.
 He became involved with SageMathCloud development when SMC was used for a course he took on scientific computing.
 In 2014 he spent the summer leading a team of undergraduates